gaperez64/gaperez64.github.io/index.markdown

 verification](https://youtu.be/IzSs_gJDVzI?si=Nkv4JFuFy8pWmjeL) featuring some
 of my favorite colleagues.

-My research, mostly in the context formal methods for trustworthy AI, has been featured in the media too:
+My research, mostly in the context of formal methods for trustworthy AI, has been featured in the media too:
 * [Our "outstanding" AAAI 2025 paper on a decidable class of partially observable Markov decision processes](https://www.lemonde.fr/blog/binaire/?p=16271) was the topic of two blog posts in Le Monde's [binaire](https://www.lemonde.fr/blog/binaire/a-propos-de-binaire/), in French
 * [Results from Dennis Groß' collaboration with TNO on attacking models for